Geffreyvanderbos/geffre/src/_content/introductionAbout.md

 Currently delving into how Web3 and AI are reshaping music.
+Guiding software development at Comecer Netherlands.